spotify/docker-maven-plugin/README.md

 Tags-to-be-pushed can also be specified directly on the command line with

     mvn ... docker:build -DpushImageTags -DdockerImageTag=latest -DdockerImageTag=another-tag

-By default the plugin will try to connect to docker on localhost:2375.
-Set the DOCKER_HOST environment variable to connect elsewhere.

-    DOCKER_HOST=tcp://<host>:2375

 ### Bind Docker commands to Maven phases